o3de/sig-release/releases/Process/Major Release Process.md

 1. Go through the "Post Release" phase of the Github project board and ensure the tasks get completed.
 Reach out to the owners of each task as needed to make sure they complete their tasks.
 2. Make sure all previous tasks are fully completed closed (you may have minor things you wanted to follow up on).
 3. Make any updates to this documentation as needed.
 This documentation should reflect the current release process.
+4. Open a discussion to gather feedback on the release, similar to https://github.com/o3de/sig-release/discussions/101  .
+Post to Discord #sig-all and #sig-release to ask for feedback.
+5. In a future sig-release meeting review the discussion with the Release SIG.
+In the meeting address comments,  then if needed generate new issues of things that should be changed.

 ## Appendix A: Opportunities and Potential Improvements
 1. **Feature List Process:** The ideal way to generate a feature list would be to run a query against pull requests, since the O3DE codebase itself is the source of truth for what has been added since the last release.
 Although running a query against Github would be ideal, this is not yet possible for O3DE.
 To achieve this ideal state, you would need to introduce and some standardization for pull requests so that the feature descriptions and details are always present for significant features.
 More here on simplifying the process https://github.com/o3de/sig-release/discussions/107
 2. **Lack of clear overall metrics on Release Readiness:** Through discussions we realized that release readiness likely requires project-wide input (performance, ux, quality, security).
 Today we mainly look at bug count.
 We need to get project-wide input and figure out which metrics we should monitor.
 3. **We don't have a link on the downloads page for the stabilization build.** We should work with the Build SIG to make sure they get a link up the day we create the stabilization branch, so the community can more easily get and test the build.
 It's listed here https://github.com/o3de/o3de/issues/13208 so that it will be done for future releases.
 We may want to also get it on the downloads page on the website.
+4. **Feature Grid Process** Currently, updating the Feature Grid is a brute force manual process, by which the Release Manager requests the other SIGs to update the process.
+See all of the feature grid issues from the 22.10 release here:  https://github.com/o3de/o3de/projects/18?card_filter_query=grid  .
+SIG-Release  thinks this can be made easier by potentially making the feature grid updating a requirement of SIGs on a recurring basis.
+Why we are not trying to change this right now?
+We are asking SIG to work on roadmaps in Jan 2023, we do not want to add additional requests to SIG at this time.

 > Written with [StackEdit](https://stackedit.io/).